umangapatel123/BeatShelf/README.md

 - Browse a catalog of music albums.
 - View details about each album, including track listings and album art.
 - View Trending Artists,Albums and Tracks.
+- Search for their favourite songs and filter the results.
+- Rate our favourite artist and view the comments.
 ## Website Directory Structure